adlnet/xAPI-Spec/xAPI.md

-* If the LRS receives a Statement with an id it already has a Statement for, or receives a batch containing multiple statements with the same id, it SHOULD verify the Statements match and SHOULD return 409 Conflict if not.
+* If the LRS receives a Statement with an id it already has a Statement for, or receives a batch containing multiple statements with the same id, it SHOULD verify the Statements match and SHOULD return 409 Conflict if they do not.
 See [Statement comparision requirements](statement-comparision-requirements).

 * The LRS MAY respond before Statements that have been stored are available for retrieval.